 “If you are interested in taking a first step towards gaining your instrument rating, Kapiti Aero Club offers an ‘IFR Intro Flight Experience’.
 This flight will have you at the controls of one of our C172′s with a qualified Flight Instructor as you navigate the skies under Instrument Flight Rules between Paraparaumu through to Palmerston North and back (average 1.7 hour flight).
 With this package you’ll also spend one hour with your instructor as he guides you through the use of our G1000 simulator.

 Hours gained from this 1/2 day experience can be logged towards your hour requirements for an Instrument Rating.
 Package includes all Airways/Landing Fees.
-Cost for this package is $599.00 inc. GST, saving you a total of approx $170.00.
+Cost for this package is $699.00 inc. GST.